|Nutrition Facts (per serving)|

-Alternatively, you could use a purchased marinara or spaghetti sauce for a meat-free dinner.
-Serve this delicious lasagna with garlic bread and a tossed salad.
+Alternatively, you might want to omit the ground beef or use a purchased marinara or spaghetti sauce for a meat-free dinner.
+Serve this delicious lasagna with sliced homemade garlic bread and a fresh tossed salad.

 See the tips and variations below the recipe for some shortcuts and freezing tips.

-- 1 (10 oz) package frozen chopped spinach ( or about 6 cups of fresh chopped spinach)
+- 1 (10-ounce) package frozen chopped spinach (or about 6 cups of fresh chopped spinach)

 - 1 cup chopped onion

 - 2 cloves garlic (minced)